Peshitta: Critical edition of the New Testament

 The standard United Bible Societies 1905 edition of the New Testament of the Peshitta was based on editions prepared by Syriacists Philip E. Pusey (d.
-1880), George Gwilliam (d.
-1914) and John Gwyn.
+1880), Gwilliam (d.
+1914) and John Gwynn.
 These editions comprised Gwilliam & Pusey's 1901 critical edition of the gospels, Gwilliam's critical edition of Acts, Gwilliam & Pinkerton's critical edition of Paul's Epistles and John Gwynn's critical edition of the General Epistles and later Revelation.
 This critical Peshitta text is based on a collation of more than seventy Peshitta and a few other Aramaic manuscripts.
 All 27 books of the common Western Canon of the New Testament are included in this British & Foreign Bible Society's 1905 Peshitta edition, as is the adultery pericope (John 7:53–8:11).
 The 1979 Syriac Bible, United Bible Society, uses the same text for its New Testament.
 The Online Bible reproduces the 1905 Syriac Peshitta NT in Hebrew characters.